stephanbruijnis/mendixctf25/README.md

 | Patient Portal | 6 | 317-498 | ✅ Active |
 | Magic | 3 | 489-500 | ✅ Active |

-## ⚠️ Disclaimer
+## ⚠️ Important Notice

+**This is a community-maintained archive** and is not the official Mendix CTF website.

+### About This Project:
+- **Source**: This is a copy of the original Mendix CTF 2025 challenge portal
+- **Purpose**: Community preservation of challenge data for educational use
+- **Status**: Archive project for post-CTF learning and write-ups
-This project is not officially affiliated with Mendix or the official Mendix CTF.
-It is a community-driven initiative designed to provide an enhanced user experience for CTF participants.
+- **Affiliation**: Not officially affiliated with Mendix or the original CTF organizers

+### Original CTF Information:
+- The original Mendix CTF 2025 was organized by the official Mendix team
+- Challenge environments may no longer be accessible
+- This archive preserves the challenge descriptions, files, and metadata

-## 📝 License
+## 📝 License & Usage

-This project is intended for educational and competition purposes only.
-Please respect the CTF rules and guidelines when participating.
+This project is intended for **educational purposes only**:
+- Use for learning web application security concepts
+- Study Mendix-specific vulnerabilities and techniques
+- Share knowledge through write-ups and solutions
+- Respect the original challenge creators' intellectual property

+**Please note**: Challenge environments referenced in the connection info may no longer be active.

 ---

-**Happy Hacking! 🚀**
+**Learning Never Stops! 🚀**

-*Last updated: October 2025*
+*Community archive maintained since October 2025*

+*Original Mendix CTF 2025 organized by the Mendix team*